Ada-Developers-Academy/ada-javascript-curriculum/02-js-week-2/axios-post.md

     Check your answers here.
   </summary>

-  1. We can view the status code, headers, response data, etc.
+  1. The response object contains status code, headers, response data, etc.
-  2. We should have been able to get back data that looks similar to this:
+  2. The `errror.data` looks similar to this:

   ```js
   { errors: { name: [ "can't be blank" ] } }